-Nearly every museum in the state has historical collections.
+Mainers excel at protecting important pieces of their past.
 The Maine Historical Society, local historical society museums, historic house museums, and living history sites specialize in preserving, documenting and celebrating Maine's history and you see real artifacts at nearly every one of these sites.

-At historic house museums, you can learn more about some of Maine's former residents, such as poet Henry Wadsworth Longfellow, author Sarah Orne Jewett, General Joshua L. Chamberlain, or the intriguing Parson Jonathan Fischer, whose house museum in Blue Hill demonstrates his mastery of art, science and invention.
-Other historical houses are architectural or interior design gems: a magnificently ornamented Italianate-style mansion; a rural Federal house remarkable for its Palladian window and flying staircase; and a village Colonial home decorated with primitive wall murals.
+At historic house museums, you can learn more about some of Maine's former residents, such as poet Henry Wadsworth Longfellow, author Sarah Orne Jewett, General Joshua L. Chamberlain, or Parson Jonathan Fischer, whose house museum in Blue Hill demonstrates his mastery of art, science and invention.
+You'll also find historical houses that are architectural or interior design gems: a magnificently ornamented Italianate-style mansion; a rural Federal house remarkable for its Palladian window and flying staircase; and a village Colonial home decorated with primitive wall murals.